chengshiwen/influx-tool/README.md

-  cleanup     Cleanup measurements with regexp compact     Compact the all shards fully completion  Generate the autocompletion script for the specified shell export      Export tsm files into InfluxDB line protocol format help        Help about any command import      Import a previous export from file
+  cleanup     Cleanup measurements with regexp compact     Compact the all shards fully completion  Generate the autocompletion script for the specified shell deletetsm   Delete a measurement from a raw tsm file export      Export tsm files into InfluxDB line protocol format help        Help about any command import      Import a previous export from file